nurse-the-code/basic-chatgpt-api-prompt-engineering/README.md

 ### Configurations

 This project uses the OpenAI ChatGPT API.
 You need to set your OpenAI API key and Organization ID as environment variables to authenticate with the API.
+Please be aware that you will need access to the GPT-4 model.
 You can set the environment variables as follows:

 ```sh
 export OPENAI_ORG_ID="your-organization-id-here"